pulp-platform/fann-on-mcu/README.md

 ## License and Attribution
 Please refer to the LICENSE file for the licensing of our code.
-We rely on the interfaces, specifications, and some code of the FANN project.
+We rely on the interfaces, specifications, and some code of the FANN project which is released on LGPL.